 Getting To and Around Montenegro

 Montenegro’s Podgorica and Tivat international airports, and Dubrovnik Airport, in neighboring Croatia, are your closest international airports.
-You can search for deals on flights here.
+You can compare and search for deals on flights here.
 By car, Kotor is ~10 minutes from Tivat Airport, or ~1.5 hours from either Podgorica or Dubrovnik airports.

 The train network connects Bar and Podgorica all the way to Belgrade in Serbia with routes to Bijelo Polje and Nikšić, but doesn’t link coastal cities.
 The bus network is more extensive linking places such as Herceg Novi, Kotor, Budva, Cetinje, Bar, Podgorica, Žabljak, and will get you close to almost anywhere you want to visit in Montenegro.
-Rome2rio is a convenient site to help you plan public transportation whether by train, bus, or plane.

 Things to Know Before You Go